 The last article has an analysis of equivalence in terms of word during C-E literature translation.
-This article will further make a discussion of C-E literature translation from the perspective of the sentence structure.
+This article will further make a discussion of Chinese-English literature translation from the perspective of the sentence structure.

 This point can also be traced in the second section.
 There is causal relationship between ‘好一处风水宝地’ and ‘难怪高僧静琬会选址于此刊刻石经’.
 Consequently, I take them as one part during translation.
 After completion of the translation for this sentence, I also divide the translation into three parts.
 In this way, the target text can be equivalent with the original text from the perspective of both the meaning and the structure.

-In summary, during C-E translation of literature subtitle, there are mainly two points deserving attention.
-The first one involves the word equivalence between English and Chinese.
-As there are many words with Chinese characteristics and in most cases there are no equivalent words in English, the translation will be poor in terms of readability.
-In this case, free translation is preferred.
 The second point relates to the sentence structure.
 In subtitle translation, we need to figure out the logic relationship among different segments prior to translation commencement and then divide the translation into several parts in accordance with the structure of the corresponding original text.
-By means of this, the final translation can match the original text in terms of both the meaning and the structure, further approaching to a desirable translation.